Gadangadang/Fys-Stk4155/README.md

-__Fys-Stk4155__
+### Fys-Stk4155

 This is the project repository for the course Fys-Stk4155.
+Grade: <br />

 Collaborators are Sakarias Frette, Mikkel Metzsch Jensen and William Hirst. <br />
 <br />